 - Application – An application form must be completed which includes the Christian Standards of Living.
 The application form must be submitted prior to the registration deadline.

-- Registration – At least two full weeks will be set aside at the beginning of each trimester for registration.
+- Registration – At least two full weeks will be set aside at the beginning of each trimester for onsite course registration.
+Registration for onsite courses may be completed online.
+Registration for online courses is available on demand at flbi.org.
 Students failing to register during the allotted time will be charged a late fee of $25.

 - Tuition and Fees – $50 per course

 - Scholarships are available for full and part-time students, veterans, active-duty military, and first responders.
 Contact the Registrar for details.